Below are some of my course syllabi. I’ve been inspired by many friends and colleagues as I’ve put these together.

 This is the history department’s writing in the discipline, senior seminar.
 Professors may choose whatever topic they prefer.

-This is the graduate Introduction to Public History course.
-It is offered every fall in our program, and I teach it every other fall.
+This is for the graduate Introduction to Public History course, which is offered every Fall, and which I teach every other Fall.

-This is a graduate Introduction to Historic Preservation course.
-We offer it every other fall.
+This is for the graduate Introduction to Historic Preservation course, which I teach every other Fall.

-This is for a graduate American Architectural History course, offered every other Spring.
+This is for the graduate architectural history course, offered every other Spring.